matthiasn/sse-chat/README.md

 ![Architecture](./tutorial/sse-chat.png)

-The application uses Server Sent Events for delivering messages to the client and REST calls for sending messages to the server.
+The application uses Server Sent Events to deliver messages to the client and REST calls to send messages to the server.
 The messages flow from the POST to the **[Server Sent Events (SSE)](http://dev.w3.org/html5/eventsource/)** stream through Concurrent.broadcast as the central information hub into the chatFeed controller which attaches an Enumeratee / Iteratee chain to the Enumerator provided by Concurrent.broadcast.
 Filtering for the correct chat room is done with a filtering Enumeratee.

 ![Architecture](./tutorial/sse-chat2.png)